Skip to main content

 How do you treat DRESS syndrome?

 Because internal organs — such as the liver, kidney, heart, and lung — are often affected, almost all people affected will need supportive care in an ICU or a burn unit setting.
-Supportive care can include dialysis for kidney problems and medications to help relieve heart, lung, and thyroid symptoms.
+Supportive care can include dialysis for kidney problems and medications to help relieve heart, lung, and liver symptoms.

 What is the outlook for someone with DRESS syndrome?

-What factors raise your risk of getting DRESS syndrome?
+Which factors raise your risk of getting DRESS syndrome?

 What can you do to lower your chances of getting DRESS syndrome?